-4. Ensure Parents have the latest knowledge on a healthy diet
+□ 4.
+Ensure Parents have the latest knowledge on a healthy diet

-Parents will receive the latest information from NHS, Food Standards and general knowledge about a healthy diet.
-Questionnaires will be sent out twice yearly to ensure Warden House as a school understands their parent's awareness of a healthy diet.
+Food Standards and general knowledge about a healthy diet.
+Questionnaires will be sent out twice yearly to ensure the school understands their parent's awareness of a healthy diet.

-Throughout the year there will be ample opportunities for parents to come in and learn about a healthy diet as well as sampling many of the foods.
+Throughout the year there will be opportunities for parents to come in and learn about a healthy diet as well as sampling many of the foods.

-- · Sample school meals

-- Participate in cooking workshops, (Ideas for healthy packed lunches/evening meals)

-- · Help out in Let's Get cooking club

-- Celebratory traditions

-- Chinese New Year tastings

-- Divali

-- Community events

-- Etc

-5. Promote children's knowledge of a healthy diet throughout school curriculum and extra curricular activities range of healthy eating lessons designed for each of the food groups within the 'Eatwell Plate' e.g. fats, protein, carbohydrate etc.)
+- Sample school meals - Participate in cooking workshops, (Ideas for healthy packed lunches/evening meals) - Celebratory traditions Chinese New Year tastings - Divali - Community events - □ 5.
+Promote children's knowledge of a healthy diet throughout school curriculum and extra curricular activities

-We are very proud of our Curriculum coverage that ensures our children have a rich and fulfilled awareness of a healthy diet and what can promote a healthier lifestyle.
-As well as our general Curriculum coverage throughout every year group at Warden House we also offer a range of extra curricular activities
+We are very proud of our curriculum coverage that ensures our children have a rich and fulfilled awareness of a healthy diet and what can promote a healthier lifestyle.
+As well as our general curriculum coverage throughout every year group, we also encourage our schools to offer a range of extra curricular activities

-- After School cookery clubs - Healthy foods at community events - A range of physical activity clubs including mind body and soul (speed stacking/Tai Quando) - · Specialist services advice Dentistry nurse - Dietician - Whole School Meals Coordinator (delivering a
+- After School cookery clubs

+- Healthy foods at community events

+- A range of physical activity clubs including mind body and soul

+- Specialist services advice

+- Dentistry nurse

+- Dietician